sinclairzx81/appex/readme.md

 <a name="exporting_functions" />
 ### exporting functions

-appex will only route functions prefix with the TypeScript 'export' declarer.
+appex will only route functions prefixed with the TypeScript 'export' declarer.
 This rule also applied to modules.
 Developers can use this to infer notions of public and private at the http level.